Tokenization Strategy

 - Served executive leadership and risk oversight functions.

-- Standardized accountability across modernization phases.
+- Standardized accountability across tokenization evaluation, pilot readiness, and modernization phases.

 Key Takeaways

-Tokenization must begin with eligibility discipline, not infrastructure selection.
+Tokenization must begin with eligibility discipline, not infrastructure selection

-Capital gating protects institutional credibility during experimentation.
+Capital gating protects institutional credibility during experimentation

-AI strengthens oversight when positioned as monitored instrumentation.
+AI strengthens oversight when positioned as monitored instrumentation

-Escalation and suspension criteria must be defined before pilot capital is authorized.
+Escalation and suspension criteria must be defined before pilot capital is authorized

 Reflection